agemooij/riak-scala-client/README.md

 This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

-A first stable public version, 0.8, is scheduled to be released to the Sonatype/Central repositories around mid-March 2013.
-We are currently adding the last finishing touches and writing some proper documentation.
+A first stable public version, 0.8.0, was released to the Sonatype/Central repositories in March 2013.
+Work on the next release is already under way.

 See the [documentation site] for full [documentation], [examples], [scaladocs], and more.